ANYONE who travels for any time will find themselves faced with unravelling the local tipping culture.

-Quite why the man dressed as a monk – any pretence that he was actually a monk was ruined by watching him change from sweatshirt and jeans in a car park – dived off a rock into the waves was never explained.
+Quite why the man dressed as a monk – any pretence that he was actually a monk was ruined by watching him change from sweatshirt and jeans behind a bush in a car park – dived off a rock into the waves was never explained.

 Maybe that might have prompted a few more soles being thrown into his collecting box as he dripped his way up to the top deck.

-He had more success than the elderly guy who wandered, guitar in hand, into the small place roomie Keith, Lisa and I had chosen to refuel after so long without nutrition.
+He had more success than the elderly guy who wandered, guitar in hand, into the small place roomie Keith, Lisa and myself had chosen to refuel after so long without nutrition.

 One pretty awful song we never asked for and he seemed to think the gringos should stump up more than the cost of our meal, lingering next to our table for several minutes before getting the message and departing with what may have been a curse and certainly was not very polite.

-Having not made a great impression, Lima did redeem itself a bit with an evening trip out to a park across town to a park with a series of fountains and an impressive light show, followed by a curse-free late night assault on some local fast food joints.
+Having not made a great impression, Lima did redeem itself with an evening trip to a park across town with a series of fountains and an impressive light show, followed by a curse-free late-night assault on some local fast food joints.

-Celebrations for Alli’s birthday started early on the truck and continued into the night, largely undeterred by the gale blowing across our clifftop bush camp in Paracas National Park, although the wind marked a swift demise off the cliff to the first of several kites acquired en route.
+Celebrations for Ally’s birthday started early on the truck and continued into the night, largely undeterred by the gale blowing across our clifftop camp in Paracas National Park, although the wind marked a swift demise off the cliff to the first of several kites acquired en route.

-Sadly, it was not just the aftermath of those celebrations that laid a few people low the next day as the arrival of the bug coincided with what was billed as Funday Sunday, a series of activities which ended with most of the group spending the night among the sand dunes.
+It was not just the aftermath of those celebrations that laid a few people low the next day as the arrival of the bug coincided with what was billed as Funday Sunday, a series of activities which ended with most of us spending the night among the sand dunes.

 First up was a boat trip to Iles de Ballestas, billed as the poor man’s Galapagos.